HewlettPackard/swarm-learning/docs/User/Monitoring_Swarm_Learning_training_using_SLM-UI.md

 To know the hyper parameters used and compare the training metrics (like accuracy) and loss of different training runs of an SLM-UI project, user needs to annotate & provide the details of a particular experiment before starting it.
-User can do this under Project > Tasks > Execute task panel of the SLM-UI using the following fields.
+User can do this under Project > Tasks > Execute task panel of SLM-UI using the following fields.

 -   **Annotation/Description of the experiment** – This field allows user to enter the description of the experiment.
 User can provide verbose details and annotate a given experimental run with details of the hyper parameters used in this particular run.
 -   **Select to save the experiment** – This field allows users to select the checkbox to save the experiment.
+If this option is not chosen, then the details of this particular experiment is not saved in experiment tracking table